 This vacuum has a unique design that lets you clean those hard-to-reach spots.
 It can swivel and has a low profile head to reach the difficult-to-reach areas for cleaning thereby making sure that no traces of dirt are left.

 Wall Mount for Storage

-The Hikeren stick is very easy to store.
+The Eureka stick is very easy to store.
 You attach the screws to the wall and insert them into the included mount.
 Then, you can hang up the device neatly.

 This will save you cupboard space and keep the vacuum within easy reach whenever you need it.

 Not all cordless vacs have great runtime, but this one certainly does.
-The 2500 mAh lithium-ion battery will keep going for an impressive 30 to 40 minutes.
+The lithium-ion battery will keep going for an impressive 30 to 45 minutes.

-A full recharge takes about three to four hours to complete.
+A full recharge takes several hours to complete.
 There’s an LED indicator to let you know when it’s done.

 Keep In Mind